Redsift/build-taxi-sift-guide/docs/1-Simple-DAG.md

 # 1. A Simple DAG

-You can follow this tutorial straight out of this repo or continue with the one you created in our _Hello, Sift!_ guide.
+You can follow this tutorial straight out of this repo which builds up from the one created in our _Hello, Sift!_ guide or continue with creating your own following the same steps.

 >
 To get the most out of this guide you need to have email receipts from one of the following taxi service providers: _AddisonLee_, _Uber_ or _Hailo_.
 You can still follow the guide, and learn how data flow from one step to the other, even without any data.